Gran Fondo Ephrata

-What you get: You will receive a super cool limited Gran Fondo Ephrata t-shirt, a police escort through town, a well thought out, and well marked course to ride, a well stocked aid station to refuel at mid ride, and a hot meal to refuel post ride.
+What you get: You will receive a super cool limited Gran Fondo Ephrata t-shirt, a police escort through town, a well thought out, and well marked course to ride that will leave you hooked on gravel, a well stocked aid station to refuel at mid ride, and a hot meal to refuel post ride.
 We will also post the times of all finishers for bragging rights.

 Route: The course is designed to give riders a glimpse of some very remote, out of the way parts of central Washington.
-In the spirit of remote and rustic central Washington, much of the route is primitive gravel roads.
-There will be at least one well stocked aid station at approx. the half way point as well as a few sag wagons for additional assistance.
+There is 5000′ of climbing and approximately 30 of the 80 mile route is primitive gravel roads.
+There will be at least one well stocked aid station at approx the half way point as well as a few sag wagons for additional assistance.

 Gear: With so many variable course conditions it is hard to say what’s right or wrong.
 Road, cross, or mtb, any one will work, but all will have a disadvantage at some point.
-Personally I would use a cx bike with some beefy road tires.
-There will be lots of climbing so plan accordingly.
-There will be a few sag wagons and an aid station, but it’s a good idea to be somewhat self sufficient.
+Personally I have been running a tubeless 700×28 Hutchinson Sector on my carbon Trek Cronus CX and loving it.
+There will be lots of climbing so gear accordingly.
+There will be a few sag wagons and an aid station, but it’s a good idea to be self sufficient.
 Weather is always something to consider this time of year.
 I would love to say it’s going to be sunny and 55 degrees, but it could just as easily rain or snow.
 Bring on the adventure baby!